-Year Actions Two regional conferences serving different geographic areas.
-One manufactured home show.
-Conduct and publish to the public, one analysis that highlights the legal differences between chattel and real property secured manufactured homes (e.g., disclosures, State titling requirements and investor responsibility, and liability) to inform a chattel pilot-by Q2 end.
-Acquire industry chattel data and information essential to the development of a chattel pilot such as: Chattel loan origination, performance and loss severity data from lenders, servicers, FHA Title I, and other government programs. o Consumer disclosure and protection requirements for unit sales, loan origination, and loan servicing.
-Chattel valuation and appraisal data, including homes in communities and on private land.
+Year Actions Conduct and publish to the public, one analysis that highlights the legal differences between chattel and real property secured manufactured homes (e.g., disclosures, State titling requirements and investor responsibility, and liability) to inform a chattel pilot.
+Acquire industry chattel data and information essential to the development of a chattel pilot such as: Chattel loan origination, performance and loss severity data from lenders, servicers, FHA Title I, and other government programs. o Consumer disclosure and protection requirements for unit sales, loan origination, and loan servicing. o Chattel valuation and appraisal data, including homes in communities and on private land.
 Chattel lending underwriting guidelines, servicing and disposition best practices and policies, and investor reporting requirements.
 State and local titling, insurance, disposition, and decommissioning requirements.
 Credit enhancement structures to reduce economic risk to Fannie Mae.
-Publish to the public a comprehensive set of learning and analysis from all outreach activities to promote transparency across the housing industry and encourage collaborative engagement-by Q4 end.
-2019 • To maintain engagement with the industry and stay current on the dynamics and challenges facing the chattel market Fannie Mae will leverage our outreach format established in 2018 (e.g., meetings of advisory council, participation in conferences and manufactured housing shows, etc.) to address the following: Communicate pilot development and early findings.
-Promote credit and servicing standards to establish standardization.
+Publish to the public a comprehensive set of learning and analysis from all outreach activities to promote transparency across the housing industry and encourage collaborative engagement.
+2019 To maintain engagement with the industry and stay current on the dynamics and challenges facing the chattel market Fannie Mae will leverage our outreach format established in 2018 (e.g., meetings of advisory council, participation in conferences and manufactured housing shows, etc.) to address the following: Communicate pilot development and early findings. o Promote credit and servicing standards to establish standardization.
 Establish chattel data standards with the industry to promote standardization.
 Obtain pilot feedback to inform any changes.
-Publicize update to experience gained from chattel loan purchases to promote transparency, awareness, and inform future research - by Q4 end.
-2020 • To maintain engagement with the industry and stay current on the dynamics and challenges facing the chattel market, Fannie Mae will leverage our outreach format established in 2018 (e.g., meetings of advisory council, participation in conferences and manufactured housing shows, etc.) to address the following: Communicate pilot progress and industry updates - by Q2 end.
+Publicize update to experience gained from chattel loan purchases to promote transparency, awareness and inform future research.
+2020 To maintain engagement with the industry and stay current on the dynamics and challenges facing the chattel market, Fannie Mae will leverage our outreach format established in 2018 (e.g., meetings of advisory council, participation in conferences and manufactured housing shows, etc.) to address the following: Communicate pilot progress and industry updates.
 Identify opportunities for research and collaborative engagements to further the future of a sustainable chattel secondary market.
-Publish an update for the public on experience gained from chattel loan purchases to promote transparency, awareness, and inform future research - by Q4 end.
+Publish an update for the public on experience gained from chattel loan purchases to promote transparency, awareness, and inform future research.
 Establish outreach and research strategy for the 2021 - 2023 Duty to Serve Plan and potential options for developing future chattel activities.

-Manufactured housing titled as chattel represents the largest U.S. housing market opportunity for which Fannie Mae currently does not provide liquidity.
+Manuf actured housing titled as chattel represents the largest U.S. housing market opportunity for which Fannie Mae currently does not provide liquidity.
 To participate in this market, Fannie Mae's strategy is to conduct outreach and maintain an annual commitment to the advisory council, regional and national conferences, and other events to understand all aspects of chattel lending for the life of the loan from origination practices to loan servicing to loss mitigation and property disposition.
-In addition, Fannie Mae will establish advisors who currently participate in chattel financing and may provide valuable insights into the challenges and successes within this dynamic market.
+In addition, Fannie Mae will establishadvisors who currently participate in chattel financing and may provide valuable insights into the challenges and successes within this dynamic market.
 Taking such steps are prerequisites to being able to determine whether Fannie Mae may participate in this market, consistent with notions of safety and soundness.
 Fannie Mae has significant experience conducting outreach efforts in the marketplace and participating in market activities.
-Fannie Mae will publish our findings and experience annually for the public to provide transparency and promote collaborative engagement.
-Based on our experience analyzing markets, developing new products, and creating pilots, Fannie Mae has determined that this Objective is realistic and may be achieved within the time periods described.
+Fannie Mae will publish our findings and experience analyzing markets, developing new products, and creating pilots, Fannie Mae has determined that this Objective is realistic and may be achieved within the time periods described.